Data Science to Support the Sustainable Development Goals (SDGs)

 Which analytics tools can be used to support this project?

-For this kind of complex business case, you have a range of tools to support your network design.
+For this kind of complex business case, you have various tools to support your network design.

 Advanced Analytics Tools for People-Oriented Initiatives — (Image by Author)